rmrk-team/NestingEIP/README.md

     A(to = collectionSmartContractOfNewParent, destinationId = IdOfNewParentToken) -->|transferChild| B[Transferred child token in a new parent token's pending array]
 ```

-This state change lands the token in the pending array of the new parent token.
+This state change places the token in the pending array of the new parent token.
 The child token still needs to be accepted by the new parent token's root owner in order to be placed into the active array of that token.

 ## Backwards Compatibility